Cartoon Network (India)

 Cartoon Network (often abbreviated as CN) is an Indian cable and satellite television channel operated by Warner Bros.
 Discovery under its international division.
-The channel is the Indian equivalent to the original American network and was launched on 1 May 1995 as the first television network in India dedicated to children.
-The channel primarily airs animated programming.
+It is the Indian equivalent of the original American network and was launched on 1 May 1995 as the first television channel in India dedicated to children.
+The channel primarily airs animated programming in English, Telugu, Kannada, Malayalam, Tamil, and Hindi.
+CN also operates Pogo TV.

 History

 Launch

-Cartoon Network was the first dedicated children's television channel in India, which was launched on 1 May 1995, as a dual-channel with Cartoon Network operating from 5:30 a.m. to 5:30 p.m. (later 9:00 p.m.) and Turner Classic Movies (formerly TNT) taking up the remainder of the daily schedule.
+Cartoon Network was the first dedicated children's television channel in India, which was launched on 1 May 1995, as a dual-channel with Cartoon Network operating from 5:30 a.m. to 3:00 p.m. (later 4:00p.m. in early 1997, followed by 5:30p.m., 8p.m. by 1998, 9:00p.m. from mid-1998 to 2001, and finally 10 p.m.) and Turner Classic Movies (formerly TNT) taking up the remainder of the daily schedule.
 On 1 July 2001, Cartoon Network India commenced daily full-day broadcasts.

 In early 2004, a separate feed of the channel dedicated to Pakistani and Bangladeshi viewers was launched.